dps923/winter2017/notes/week_03/thursday.md

 <br><br>

 ### Debugging introduction
 To the beginner, debugging in Xcode can be intimidating.
 Using these notes, and other resources, we will attempt to get you comfortable with the debugging environment.

 ( more to come )
 <br>

 ### Work on Assignment 2
-( more to come )
+The FriendPix [Assignment 2](https://github.com/dps923/winter2017/blob/master/assignments/a2-friend-pix.md) enables you to work with graphics and touch, on a device.
+It should be fun.